Common Home Inspection Red Flags and What They Mean

 What It Means:

 Your comfort depends on a good heating and cooling system.
 If the system is old or broken, it could mean high repair costs or the need for a new unit soon.
+This comes up frequently in areas like South Roanoke, where many homes were built decades ago and their systems and duct work may show age-related issues.

 6. Mold and Water Damage